|life span|| |

 The national dog of Cuba was once known as the Blanquito de la Habana ("little white dog of Havana") or the Havana Silk Dog for his soft, flowing locks.
 Now known simply as the Havanese, this toy breed is smart, affectionate, and loves to clown around.
-The Havanese doesn't need much space and he doesn't require a lot of exercise; he's a portable lap dog that fits well into the lives of people living in cities and apartments.
+The Havanese doesn't need much space and he doesn't require a lot of exercise; he's a portable lapdog that fits well into the lives of people living in cities and apartments.

 Their long, fluffy coats tend to hide just how small Havanese dogs—and Havanese puppies—are.
-Under that luxurious mane, the breed stands at just 8.5 to 11 inches high at the shoulder, and weighs 7 to 13 pounds.
-The body is a bit longer than it is tall, and the tail is set high and arches over the back.
+Under that luxurious mane, the breed stands at just 8.5–11 inches high at the shoulder and weighs 7–13 pounds.
+His body is a bit longer than it is tall, and the tail is set high and arches over his back.
 The soft, wavy coat, which comes in many different colors, is sometimes "corded," or formed into dreadlocks.

 Havanese puppies have a tendency to change colors, with their coats darkening, lightening, or changing hue entirely around 1 year old.
 Because of that, it's not always possible to predict what a puppy might look like as an adult.

-He's an excellent addition to a family, and gets along well with children and pets of all sizes.
+He's an excellent addition to a family and gets along well with children and pets of all sizes, including family cats.
 This dog's loving nature also makes him popular as a therapy dog and emotional support animal.

-If left alone for long periods of time, a Havanese pup can get bored, and barking can become an issue (although Neabore says this breed does tend to bark less than many other small dog breeds).
-The breed is an excellent choice for seniors, families, and others looking for a constant companion.
+If left alone for long periods of time, a Havanese pup can get bored and barking can become an issue.
+(Although, Neabore says this breed does tend to bark less than many other small dog breeds).
+The breed is an excellent choice for seniors, families, and anyone looking for a constant companion.